• Skip to primary navigation

 • In a large bowl, whisk together the buttermilk, honey, apple sauce, olive oil and lemon zest into a smooth batter.

-• Carefully fold the fresh blackberries into the batter.
+Whisk the egg yolk into the batter.

 « Bizcochito Cookies